fommil/fpmortals/manuscript/frontmatter.md

 Diego Esteban Alonso Blas, Raúl Raja Martínez and Peter Neyens of 47 degrees, Rúnar Bjarnason and Tony Morris for their help explaining the principles of FP.
-Kenji Yoshida and Jason Zaugg for being the main authors of scalaz, and Miles Sabin for implementing critical FP features in the scala compiler.
+Kenji Yoshida and Jason Zaugg for being the main authors of scalaz, and Paul Chuisano / Miles Sabin for implementing critical FP features in the scala compiler.

 The readers who gave feedback on early drafts of this text.